 The results of a web application pentest should provide information about detected vulnerabilities and any successful exploitation.
 This information can help the organization prioritize vulnerabilities and determine how to apply fixes.

-Learn more in our detailed guide to web application penetration testing
+Learn more in our detailed guide to web application testing.

 Physical Penetration Testing

 A physical pentest is performed for the purpose of discovering any vulnerabilities and issues in physical assets, such as locks, cameras, sensors, and barriers, that may lead to a breach.